Vimalraj571/js-style-setup/README.md

     1.git clone https://github.com/Vimalraj571/js-style-setup.git.

-#### Remove the .git
+#### Remove the .git using rm

-    2.remove .git folder using rm -r .git.
+    2.rm -r .git.

->>Note:
+#### Do npm install or yarn

+    2.npm install or yarn

+And you good to go :fire: :+1:

+>Note:
 It's not TS based.
 Install the following plugins in the VSCode for best experience.

-  1.prettier
-  2.ESLint
+1. Prettier
+2. ESLint